gremlin97/Supply-Chain-using-Ethereum/README.md

-# Blockchain Developer Nanodegree project 3
+# Blockchain Developer Nanodegree Project 3

 ## Project write-up - UML
 All the uml diagrams are in the diagrams folder.